reanahub/reana-client/docs/gettingstarted.rst

 For more information, please see:

-- Looking for a more comprehensive user manual?
+- Looking for a more comprehensive REANA client user manual?
 See :ref:`userguide`
-- Looking for tips how to develop REANA-Client component?
+- Looking for tips how to develop REANA client component?
 See :ref:`developerguide`
-- Looking for command-line API reference?
+- Looking for REANA client command-line API reference?
 See :ref:`cliapi`